transdisciplinary/neat-starter/src/debunking/page-06.md

 <div align="center">
 <a href="{{ '/posts/debunking/' | url }}">back</a> <> <a href="{{ '/debunking/page-07/' | url }}">next</a>

-collective writing by workshop participants of <a href="https://apass.be/debunking-the-myth/" target="_blank">Debunking The Myth at advanced performance and scenography studies<a/>, Brussels, November 2020
+collective writing by participants of Debunking the Myth workhop at [apass.be](https://apass.be/debunking-the-myth) Brussels, November 2020